nicozanf/py4web-doc/docs/chapter-05.rst

 press the “Reload Apps” in the Dashboard, py4web will find this module, import it, and recognize it as an app, simply because of its location.
-You can also run py4web in *watch* mode (see the :ref:`run command option`) for automatic reloading of the apps wheneve it changes, which is very useful in a development environment.
+You can also run py4web in *watch* mode (see the :ref:`run command option`) for automatic reloading of the apps whenever it changes, which is very useful in a development environment.
 In this case, run py4web with a command like this: